patonlab/GoodVibes/README.md

 [**Checks**](https://goodvibespy.readthedocs.io/en/latest/source/README.html#checks) for information on automated job checking

 #### Symmetry
-GoodVibes is able to detect a probable symmetry point group for each species and apply a symmetry correction to the entropy (S<sub>sym</sub>) by finding a molecule's internal symmetry.
+GoodVibes is able to detect a probable point group for each species and apply a symmetry correction to the entropy.
 As of version 4 this uses the python interface to the [pymsym](https://github.com/corinwagen/pymsym) package.

 #### Tips and Troubleshooting